TheGreatWaves/cpp-token-scanner/README.md

 Simply define a list tokens.

-There are two different tokens which you can add.
+There are three different tokens which you can add.
 - `SYMBOL_TOKEN`
 - `KEYWORD_TOKEN`
+- `IGNORE_TOKEN`

 > [!NOTE]
 > There are some tokens which are added by default: `Error`, `EndOfFile`, `Number` and `Identifier`.